Enlarged Adenoids In Children: Symptoms, Removal & Treatment

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

 Adenoids in children are lymphatic tissues located at the back of the nose and throat (nasal passage).
-They are a part of the immune system and protect the body from the harmful pathogens (bacteria and viruses) that a child may inhale or swallow with air, food, and water.
+They are a part of the immune system and protect the body from harmful pathogens (bacteria and viruses) that a child may inhale or swallow with air, food, and water.
 The main responsibility of the adenoids is to detect different germs and trigger an immune response (1).

 Enlarged adenoids are adenoids that swell due to an infection.
 As adenoids are lymphatic tissues, swollen lymph nodes in children are often seen when their adenoids are enlarged.
 However, the adenoidal swelling can also be caused by other reasons that may be unclear.
 When the adenoids drastically increase in size, they may interfere with the child’s breathing or flow of mucus, leading to complications.
 Hence, prompt diagnosis and treatment are essential.